 Edit (2019-03-19): I will update this post if there is any changes and when all this gets resolved.
 For now eBay has closed the dealer account and informed me that they will issue a refund, which they won’t since I’ve opened a Paypal claim 🙁

-Edit (2019-03-24): Paypal has now decided in my favor and a week later they had refunded my money.
+Edit (2019-03-24): Paypal has now decided to issue a refund and a week later they had refunded my money.
 This doesn’t change the fact that there are flaws in the customer journey but at least it shows that the buyer protection program works.
 The case where closed 2weeks faster then the estimated resolve date and I have no idea why.
 I can see from my social media statistics that a lot of people from eBay and Paypal had read the article but I have no indication of that affecting the case.

 Feel free to share! //JJ